tencent cloud

 */

-public static final String QUEUE_NAME = "queue_name";
+public static final String QUEUE_NAME = "hello-world-queue";

 public static void main(String[] args) throws Exception {

-// Connection factory
+// Connection factory.

 ConnectionFactory factory = new ConnectionFactory();

-// Set the password (use the user key)
+// Set the username.

 Connection connection = factory.newConnection();